lucapinello/CRISPResso/README.rst

 In this case the required inputs are:

-- two fastq files (pair-ended reads) in fastq format (fastaq.gz files are also accepted),
+- Two files for paired-end reads, or a single file for single-end reads, in fastq format (fastq.gz files are also accepted).
+The reads are assumed to be already trimmed for adapters, unless an option is specified to trim them
-- the reference amplicon seq
+- The reference amplicon seq

 Example:

-CRISPresso -r1 reads1.fq -r2 reads2.fq -a GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA
+CRISPresso -r1 reads1.fastq.gz -r2 reads2.fastq.gz -a GAATGTCCCCCAATGGGAAGTTCATCTGGCACTGCCCACAGGTGAGGAGGTCATGATCCCCTTCTGGAGCTCCCAACGGGCCGTGGTCTGGTTCATCATCTGTAAGAATGGCTTCAAGAGGCTCGGCTGTGGTT

 HDR events:

 In this case the required inputs are:

-- two fastq files (paired end reads) in fastq format (fastq.gz files are also accepted),
+- Two files for paired-end reads, or a single file for single-end reads, in fastq format (fastq.gz files are also accepted).
+The reads are assumed to be already trimmed for adapters, unless an option is specified to trim them
-- the reference amplicon seq
+- The reference amplicon seq
-- the amplicon seq with the donor sequence substituted
+- The amplicon seq with the donor sequence substituted

 Example:
-CRISPResso -r1 reads1.fq -r2 reads2.fq -a GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA -d GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGTGGAAAAAAACGCCGTCACGACGTTATGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA
+CRISPResso -r1 reads1.fastq.gz -r2 reads2.fastq.gz -a GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA -d GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGTGGAAAAAAACGCCGTCACGACGTTATGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA

 NOTES:
 -----------